3rd edition as of August 2022

 - Describe the epidemiology of schizophrenia spectrum disorders.

-Schizophrenia typically occurs between late teens and mid-30s, with the onset of the disorder slightly earlier for males than females (APA, 2013).
+Schizophrenia typically occurs between late teens and mid-30s, with the onset of the disorder slightly earlier for males than females (APA, 2022).
 Earlier onset of the disorder is generally predictive of a worse overall prognosis.
 Onset of symptoms is typically gradual, with initial symptoms presenting similarly to depressive disorders; however, some individuals will present with an abrupt presentation of the disorder.
 Negative symptoms appear to be more predictive of prognosis than other symptoms.
 This may be due to negative symptoms being the most persistent, and therefore, most difficult to treat.
-Overall, an estimated 20% of individuals diagnosed with schizophrenia report complete recovery of symptoms (APA, 2013).
+Overall, an estimated 13.5% of individuals diagnosed with schizophrenia meet recovery criteria, according to one meta-analysis of 50 studies of individuals with broadly defined schizophrenia (APA, 2022).

-Schizoaffective disorder, schizophreniform disorder, and delusional disorder prevalence rates are all significantly less than that of schizophrenia, occurring in less than 0.3% of the general population.
-While schizoaffective disorder is diagnosed more in females than males (similar to schizophrenia), schizophreniform and delusional disorder appear to be diagnosed equally between genders.
-The gender discrepancy in schizoaffective disorder is likely due to the higher rate of depressive symptoms seen in females than males (APA, 2013).
+Schizoaffective disorder, schizophreniform disorder, and delusional disorder prevalence rates are all significantly less than that of schizophrenia, occurring in 0.2% to 0.3% of the general population.
+While schizoaffective disorder is diagnosed more in females than males (similar to schizophrenia but using the less stringent DSM-IV criteria), schizophreniform and delusional disorder appear to be diagnosed equally between genders (APA, 2022).

 You should have learned the following in this section:

-- Both genders have an equal risk of developing schizophrenia while men typically display more negative symptoms while women present with more mood-related symptoms.
+- Both genders have an equal risk of developing schizophrenia while men typically display more negative symptoms while women present with more affect-laden symptoms.

-- Schizoaffective disorder, schizophreniform disorder, and delusional disorder have prevalence rates less than 0.3%.
+- Schizoaffective disorder, schizophreniform disorder, and delusional disorder have prevalence rates between 0.2 to 0.3%.

 Section 12.2 Review Questions